JonathanGrossmanITC/first_steps_05_intro_to_javascript/README.md

   -- You can access any of the HTML element's attributes; it's as if the HTML element is in your JavaScript file!
 - Common things to do with HTML elements inside JavaScript after saving it to a variable:
   -- Add and remove items from the `classList` to change styles, including whether an element is hidden or displayed
-  -- Add an event listener to call a funtion only upon a certain event happening
+  -- Add an event listener to call a function only upon a certain event happening
   -- Enable and disable buttons
   -- Get the value of an input element
   -- Create HTML element, add `id`, add class to class list, set the textContent, and append to an HTML element
-- Once somethng is saved as a variable, the variable represents that thing in memory, which means the variable can do the things that the underlying data is capable of
+- Once something is saved as a variable, the variable represents that thing in memory, which means the variable can do the things that the underlying data is capable of
   -- For instance, a number stored in a variable: you can add, subtract, multiply, divide and more using the variable
   -- Another is example is a string stored in a variable: you can use that variable to set the text of an HTML element